stefarine/smart_food_dispenser/Documents/Project_Overview.md

    - Calls the Google Vision API to analyze the image and detect if a dog is present.
    - Finally, it publishes a message to the `dog_detected` feed on Adafruit IO.
 The message will be `True` if a dog is detected and `False` otherwise.

-- `webapp_dispenser.ipynb`: This Jupyter notebook contains the code for the Streamlit web application, which provides a user interface for visualizing the data, changing dispenser parameters, and computing predictions.
+- `webapp_dispenser.ipynb`: This Google Colab notebook contains the code for the web application, which provides a user interface for visualizing the data, changing dispenser parameters, and computing predictions.
 It does the following:
-   - Sets up an MQTT client and connects to the Adafruit IO MQTT broker.
-   - Displays sliders for setting the daily feeding limit and the minimum dispensing interval, and publishes these values to the respective Adafruit IO feeds.
-   - Fetches the feeding times and empty dispenser times CSV files from the Flask API, and plots the data.
+   - Flask Server: The Flask server provides three endpoints for fetching the feeding times CSV file, the empty dispenser times CSV file, and the latest image from Google Cloud Storage.
+These endpoints are used by the Streamlit web application to fetch the necessary data.
-   - Fetches the latest image from the Flask API and displays it.
-   - Computes predictions for the next feeding time and the next empty dispenser time using an ARIMA model.
+   - Streamlit Web Application: The Streamlit script sets up an MQTT client and connects to the Adafruit IO MQTT broker.
+It displays sliders for setting the daily feeding limit and the minimum dispensing interval, and publishes these values to the respective Adafruit IO feeds.
+It fetches the feeding times and empty dispenser times CSV files from the Flask API, and plots the data.
+It also fetches the latest image from the Flask API and displays it.
+Finally, it computes predictions for the next feeding time and the next empty dispenser time using an ARIMA model.
+   - Ngrok: Ngrok is used to expose the local Flask server and the Streamlit web application to the internet.
+This allows the web application to be accessed from anywhere, not just on the local machine.

 ## Deployment

-The deployment process involves setting up and configuring all the hardware and software components, injecting the code into the M5Stack devices, and setting up a web application to visualize the data and control the dispenser's parameters.
-The process is divided into nine steps:
+This process is divided into nine steps:

 1. **WhatsApp Notification**: Configuring a Twilio account and a Google Cloud Function to send a WhatsApp notification when the food tank is empty.
 2. **Keep track on Google Cloud Storage**: Configuring a Google Cloud Storage bucket and a Google Cloud Function to keep track of when the food tank is empty.